Stock futures pause following record start to month

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, U.S. benchmark crude oil added 4 cents to $44.61 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil fell 32 cents to $44.22 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 79 cents to $44.55 per barrel on Tuesday.
-Brent crude, the international standard, rose 12 cents to $47.55 per barrel.
+Brent crude, the international standard, fell 21 cent to $47.21 per barrel.

 The Associated Press contributed to this report.